anisotropy/eslint-plugin-stratified-design/docs/rules/stratified-imports.md

 }
 ```

-The default is as follows:
+The default configuration is as follows:

 ```json
 {